ameygokarn/Indeemo-Design-System-for-AI/docs/Claude Code/guidelines.md

 If uncertain
 - Ask the user whether they want resolved values or token references, or request the exact variable name.

+Claude Code & CSS-focused best practices (distilled)
+- Upload `claude-code.css` to the Claude app as the canonical resolved stylesheet that the model can reference when asked to produce resolved CSS.
+When you request runtime token references, use `var(--...)` instead.
+- Provide the CSS variables block at the start of prompts when asking for resolved styling or when Claude must inline styles for preview/email.
+Example lead-in:

+  "Use the following resolved stylesheet (claude-code.css):\n  :root{ --semantic-interactive-primary-fill: #da095e; --semantic-interactive-primary-text: #ffffff; ... }\n  Generate files as requested."

+- Prefer machine-readable outputs: JSON manifest with files.
+For CSS outputs, return full plain-text `.css` contents in the manifest `content` field.

+- Prefer token usage patterns in CSS:
+  - Use `var(--semantic-interactive-primary-fill, #fallback)` with a fallback when embedding resolved values for portability.
+  - When producing companion resolved CSS, generate a `:root` block with all variables and then class examples that map tokens to utility classes.

+- Accessibility & testing in CSS:
+  - Include focus-visible styles (outline or box-shadow) in generated CSS classes using variables (e.g., `outline: 2px solid var(--focus-ring)`).
+  - When returning resolved CSS for colors, include comments documenting the contrast ratio or provide a short note in the manifest description if a token pair fails WCAG AA.

+- Idempotency & determinism:
+  - Use stable variable names and consistent ordering in the `:root` block so repeated prompts produce identical CSS.

+- Prompt engineering notes (from Anthropic guidance):
+  - Keep the system message short and prescriptive.
+  - Use tool-like explicitness: "Return only a JSON manifest" and include precise filenames and runtimes.
+  - Prefer minimal examples and require machine-readable outputs for automation.

+CSS-specific examples (brief)
+- Resolved stylesheet snippet that Claude should produce when asked for portable CSS:

+  :root{
+    --semantic-interactive-primary-fill: #da095e;
+    --semantic-interactive-primary-text: #ffffff;
+  }

+  .btn-primary{ background: var(--semantic-interactive-primary-fill); color: var(--semantic-interactive-primary-text); }

+- When producing component code, prefer referencing variables instead of inlining values.
+Provide a companion `claude-code.resolved.css` only if requested.

 Last updated: December 18, 2025